-The regatta boats are equipped with an GPS based TMDA locator.
-Each boat can be monitored from the regatta master on shore, but also even on board of the competition monitoring and judge ship.
+The regatta boats are equipped with a GPS based TMDA locator.
+Each boat can be monitored from the regatta master on shore, but also even on board of the competition monitoring and judgeship.

-Within the possibility of monitoring you can have different temporara results as:
+Within the possibility of monitoring, you can have different temporal results as:

 - Fastest boat between two waypoints